 In order to be approved for a construction loan, there are some terms and conditions that need to be met.
 Each lender will have different criteria that the borrower will need to meet, as a self-build loan is much riskier than traditional mortgages, the standards can be strict.

-Generally, though, they’ll want to see:
+Generally, though, they’ll want to see the following items.

 First up, the lender will want to see that you’re working a qualified builder.
 This means a construction company or a licensed general contractor who has a solid reputation for building quality homes.
 If you’re planning on being your own general contractor, you may have a difficult time being approved for a home construction loan.